jparrott06/Assignment1-AkhtarParrott/README.md

       - Fully-functional search of all books Google API provides
       - Functional reset button which resets query
       - Pagination of results that are handled by the (Prev)/(Next) buttons
+      - Authors displays correctly (not as an array)
+      - Null values are not displayed - minimum information needed to display a book is a title
       - Additional book info such as Pages and Average Review
       - Hyperlink via button to buy each book on www.amazon.com